isHuman by lemma.id

 Detect

-Your existing fraud and moderation tools flag bad behavior, same as today. lemma.id never decides who's bad.
-It just makes sure the consequence follows the person, not the email address.
+Your fraud and moderation tools still decide who's bad. lemma.id makes the consequence follow the person, not the email.

 3